FAQs

 What is the IMO, and what did they decide regarding GHG emissions?

-According to the IMO, the shipping industry’s governing body, the sector currently accounts for 2.89% of global anthropogenic emissions.
-Left unchecked, shipping emissions are expected to grow by 90-130% by 2050 (IMO, 2020).
+According to the IMO’s Fourth GHG Study 2020, the sector accounted in 2018 for 2.89% of global anthropogenic emissions.
+Left unchecked, shipping emissions were expected to grow by 90-130% by 2050 compared to 2008 levels.

 The Poseidon Principles